Last of the Dongting Dolphins -- Yiyang 2121

 In the mid-twenty-first century, though, it is quite possible that, like the rest of China, Yiyang will experience environmental chaos that could kill many hundreds of thousands of people, and leaving hundreds of thousands more homeless and millions jobless and bringing the Communist government to its knees because of the lack of resources and social unrest.

-Lake Dongting, the city’s lifeblood, is likely to suffer worst of all, as this chronology foretells:
+Lake Dongting, the city’s lifeblood, is likely to suffer worst of all, as this projected chronology foretells:

 • In 2062, a series of episodic floods wipes out lakeside communities.
-The tourism industry collapses because the image of Dongting Lake has changed from that of a pristine, watery paradise to a water-fiery hell.
+The tourism industry collapses because the image of Dongting Lake has changed from that of a pristine, watery paradise to an oily, fiery, stinky hell.

 With free elections sprouting up all over China at about this time, it is apparent that two parties emerge in post-communist Yiyang: the Blue Party and the Green Party.
 The Blue Party promises high GDP and high wages brought about by selling off all state industries on the 'more efficient' free market.
 They also promise to implement new technologies to deal with the nasty ravages of nature.